Jmg-21/Jake21x/README.md

 **Active Project**
-:Im currently working on personal project to be release this year build with this technologies
+:Im currently working on personal project to be release this year built with this technologies
 ```javascript
 Languages:
 Android,Java,Javascript,Vuejs,Typescript,Quasar,Capacitor